James-Antrim/pkg_groups/README.md

 ### Public views

 * Advanced - a formatted display of profiles associated with a group
-* Content Manager - a list of the content in a profile's personal category
+* Content Manager - a list of the content in a profile's associated category
-* Content - a single personal content item
+* Content - a single profile content item
 * Overview - a list of links to the profiles associated with a group
 * Profile - a single profile with all published attributes
 * Profile Editor - a form for editing profile attribute values and publication